JSSJT/df-mod2-forensic-copy/README.md

 The 05_verify_integrity script will run regardless.
 If you have mismatching files/file counts between the two folders, you'd end up with an error, which would be a clear indicator the contents of the two folders are not identical.

+## The presence of the folders are there for assignment grading.
+If downloading to run/verify locally, delete the folders-- the scripts will create them each time.
+Otherwise the scripts will not execute as they'll assume the files already exist...